talmosko/thoughts/demo.md

 ---
 # Entity

-> We'll use this TypeScript entity class as a single-source-of-truth for everything our application needs around that entity.

----

   - Add the Entity decorators
 > The Entity decorator tells Remult that this class will be used as a model for both frontend and backend code, so Remult should create CRUD API endpoints and a database table for this entity.